Now that you have successfully imported products from Aliexpress to the Shopify store, the next…

-To start a Shopify store for the first time can present a mixed bag of a fun experience and a bit nerve-wracking, especially if you do not have a grasp of all the Shopify tips and tricks that grant you leverage to create a better online store.
+Starting a Shopify store for the first time can present a mixed bag of a fun experience and a bit nerve-wracking, especially if you need a grasp of all the Shopify tips and tricks that grant you leverage to create a better online store.

-Among the biggest mistakes, new store owners make include over-optimizing the wrong things while forgetting a few of the essentials.
+Among the biggest mistakes new store owners make include over-optimizing the wrong things while forgetting some essentials.

 This article seeks to break down the Shopify tips that will help you grasp the basics and simultaneously ensure that you are focused on the right stuff.

 Shopify allows you to draw on your product photos.
-A useful way to use this feature would be to remove logos from your photos.
+A helpful way to use this feature would be to remove logos from your photos.

-For instance, having a logo on your white background photo, using the white brush can be an ingenious way to remove the logo easily.
+For instance, having a logo on your white background photo and using the white brush can be an ingenious way to remove the logo easily.

 Although, not all photos will have the logo on a plain white background.

 At times, the logo is on a photo.
-The good thing is, the color picker enables you to add any color code to correspond and trace on the precise color.
+The good thing is that the color picker enables you to add any color code to correspond and trace the precise color.

-Place this color code to place in the Color picker box where you see the letters #ffffff.
-The color code aids in removing logos on photos of colored background.
+Place this color code in the color picker box where you see the letters # ffffffffffff—this code aids in removing logos on photos with colored backgrounds.

-Majority of online store owners in their attempt to seem affordable add cents to all their prices.
+In their attempt to seem affordable, most online store owners add cents to all their prices.

-Walmart, for example, is inclined to end its costs with .97, while the average online store owner prices their products with .99 at the end.
+Walmart, for example, is inclined to end its costs at .97, while the average online store owner prices their products at .99.

-Adding cents might help make your brand appear more affordable more so If you’re trying to position your brand as a bargain.
+Adding cents might help make your brand appear more affordable if you’re trying to position your brand as a bargain.

 Fortunately, the ending of prices for your products on Shopify is automated.

-If you need all your prices to end in .97 like Walmart, .99 like the average budget brand or a decent number to seem more professional, Shopify setting enables you to make it happen automatically.
+Suppose you need all your prices to end in .97 like Walmart, .99 like the average budget brand, or a decent number to seem more professional.
+In that case, the Shopify setting lets you make it happen automatically.

 You can execute this in Settings > General > Store Currency > Change Formatting.
 Set it with a decimal to your preference.

-Among the most important things new store owners forget to do is add policies to their website.
+Among the most important things new store owners need to remember to do is add policies to their website.

-Notwithstanding, it is required of you to follow the policies on your website.
-Should you accept refunds in your policies, then you also need to accept refunds when a customer asks for it.
+If you accept refunds in your policies, you must get refunds when a customer asks for them.

 Policies are in your Settings under Legal.

-With one-click product import, people often get a bit excited and add hundreds of products in one go.
-Heck, probably even you have made the mistake of adding hundreds of products to your store only to be overwhelmed by the process.
+With one-click product import, people often get excited and add hundreds of products in one go.
+Heck, you have made the mistake of adding hundreds of products to your store only to be overwhelmed by the process.

-You’ve got to focus on adding few than 25 products to your online store on your first day.
+You must focus on adding more than 25 products to your online store on your first day.
 It is tempting to add them all, but you are likely to succeed if you focus on a smaller batch first.

-Then, add a bunch of new products every month or every week, subject to how much time you have in working on your store,
+Then, add many new products every month or weekly, depending on how much time you have to work on your store.

 The more active your website appears, the more you update your site, and so the more viral traffic you’ll get back to your website.

-As an online retailer, come up with a schedule that outlines how often you can manage to add new products.
+As an online retailer, devise a schedule outlining how often you can add new products.
 Adding one new product a day is excellent.

-The idea is to maintain a plan over the long-to reap reward arising from organic search traffic.
+The idea is to maintain a long-term plan to reap rewards from organic search traffic.

-Promote on free channels if you lack cash
+Promote on free channels if you need more cash.

-If you are running an online store for the first time, you probably would want to make money as fast as possible, and this is the case with most first-timers.
+If you run an online store for the first time, you want to make money as fast as possible, which is the case with most first-timers.

 And so ambitiously, you turn to Facebook Ads to hear your first cha-ching.
-But if you never created a Facebook Ad before, the first ad is bound to result in an oh no!
+But if you have never created a Facebook Ad, the first ad is bound to result in an Oh no!

-You must and need to be careful with how you spend your money that is If you intend to make your bank account grow
+You must be careful with how you spend your money, that is, If you intend to make your bank account grow.

 First off, embed your Facebook Pixel to your website.
 Secondly, create a retargeting ad on your website.

-To avoid spending too much money, intensely focus your efforts on driving free traffic to your website.
+To avoid spending too much money, focus your efforts on driving free traffic to your website.